 For horses, England ought to come to us.
 She has nothing that can compare with our famous trotters; and our Dutch Pennsylvania wagon horses are far preferable, in my estimation to her boasted great cart horses.
-Our climate and soil, especially in the ptimitive regions, is much superior to that of England, to produce this noble animal in perfection; and we have only to pay a little more attention to this department of stock to soon become large exporters.
+Our climate and soil, especially in the ptimitive regions, is become large exporters.